 Section 14.17, “InnoDB and MySQL Replication”.

 Configure the slave with settings for connecting to the master, such as the host name, login credentials, and binary log file name and position.
 See Section 22.214.171.124, “Setting the Master Configuration on the Slave”.

 Certain steps within the setup process require the

 have this privilege, it might not be possible to enable

 After configuring the basic options, select your scenario:

-To add replication slaves to an existing replication environment, see Section 22.214.171.124, “Introducing Additional Slaves to an Existing Replication Environment”.
+To add replication slaves to an existing replication environment, see Section 184.108.40.206, “Adding Slaves to a Replication Environment”.